01. History

 Bottom swale:

-The existing open shed will be knocked down and replaced with a 1:3 batter but the existing guava tree will be retained.
+The existing open shed will be knocked down and replaced.

 09.05 Other small structures